stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Version 5.0 updates to pdf.js 2.6.347.
 In a nutshell, this means supports for layers and forms.
 Version 5.0 also brings support for color themes.

-Note that the support for forms is slightly limited.
-You can fill the form, and you can print the document with the filled fields, but if you save it using the "download" button, the input is lost.

 ## Breaking changes
 With version 5.0, I've radically simplified the CSS code and some of the HTML code.
 Almost all the shadows, focus styles, and hover styles are gone.
 I hope that doesn't break any real-world application, but if you've customized the CSS code of ngx-extended-pdf-viewer deeply, expect breaking changes.